-- The young person is to be reassured that the outcome of the complaint will be finalised within 14 days (unless there is mitigating circumstances where an extension to the timeframe may apply.
+- They will be listened to and they will be free from reprisal or reproach for exercising their right to make a complaint; - The complaint outcome will be reviewed in the subsequent Independent Regulation visit report and the young person's welfare monitored to ensure that they have suffered no negative consequences for making a complaint; - The young person's complaint will be taken seriously and the Manager or any other person dealing with the complaint will review the complaint made and remain in communication with the young person to ensure they are aware of the procedures taking place; - The young person is to be reassured that the outcome of the complaint will be finalised within 14 days (unless there is mitigating circumstances where an extension to the timeframe may apply.
 This will be communicated to the young person in writing).
 They will be given the outcome in writing; - The young person will be given a full right to appeal the decision that has been made and they will be reassured that there will be no recriminations following a complaint being made; - The young person will be made aware that the Manager, or any other person dealing with the complaint, may need to talk to other people to ensure the complaint is dealt with efficiently and correctly and the information will be treated as private and only shared with those who need to know about it.

-7. Complaints procedures for Children
+7. Complaints procedures for Young People